Vera-Ellen: Film

 She danced with Gene Kelly in the Hollywood musicals Words and Music and On the Town, while also appearing in the last Marx Brothers film, Love Happy.
 She received top billing alongside Fred Astaire in the musicals Three Little Words and The Belle of New York.
 She had a co-starring role with Donald O'Connor in the Ethel Merman vehicle Call Me Madam.
-She also starred in the 1951 musical comedy 'Happy Go Lovely' alongside David Niven and Cesar Romero.
+She also starred in the 1951 musical comedy Happy Go Lovely alongside David Niven and Cesar Romero.
 Vera-Ellen's penultimate film role was the 1954 blockbuster hit White Christmas, co-starring with Bing Crosby, Danny Kaye, and Rosemary Clooney.
 She starred in only one more film, the 1957 British production Let's Be Happy.

 Television

-Vera-Ellen was a reasonably frequent guest on US variety programming in the mid-to-late 1950s.
+Vera-Ellen was a frequent guest on US variety programming in the mid-to-late 1950s.
 Her final performances were on a November 22, 1958, television episode of The Perry Como Show and a February 14, 1959, broadcast of The Dinah Shore Show.
 Following that, Vera-Ellen retired from performing.

 Personal life

 According to Hollywood chronicler Brian Cronin, what he describes as Vera-Ellen's "extremely thin" appearance led to rumors during her career that she had an eating disorder.
 A rumor that her neck was always covered during the filming of White Christmas because of wrinkling caused by supposed anorexia persists to this day.
 However, pictures and video taken at the same time show her neck appearing normal and undamaged.
 A friend, Bill Dennington, who knew her during the last 20 years of her life, dismissed the story about her neck and added that he hated "that people think of her as 'the dancer with anorexia' and not just the fabulous dancer who has been so overlooked."

 Her niece by marriage, Ileana Rothschild, born in 1967, remembered that her aunt "never stopped taking dance classes and maintained her slim figure always."
-She was also an "avid swimmer," who used a swimming program to recover from a mild stroke late in her life.
+She was also an "avid swimmer", who used a swimming program to recover from a mild stroke late in her life.
 According to Rothschild, she had no eating disorder.

 Vera-Ellen was married twice.
 Her first husband was a fellow dancer, Robert Hightower, to whom she was married from February 1941 to November 1946.
-Her second husband was oilman Victor Rothschild.
+Her second husband was oilman Victor Bennett Rothschild.
 They were married from 1954 to 1966 when they divorced.
 While married to Rothschild, she gave birth to a daughter, Victoria Ellen, who died in 1963 at three months from SIDS.
 Following the death of her only child, she withdrew from public life.

 Death

 Vera-Ellen died at the Los Angeles County General Hospital on August 30, 1981, of ovarian cancer.
 She was 60 years old.
-She is buried at Glen Haven Memorial Park in Sylmar, Los Angeles.